Argentine Football Association: History

 In 2015, during the presidential elections to elect a new president for the body, there were two candidates to occupy Julio Humberto Grondona's chair, Marcelo Tinelli –who wanted a change in how things were going, like eliminating corruption between some clubs and the AFA– and Luis Segura, who had taken charge after Grondona's death, with the intention of extending his mandate.

 With 75 presidents of different Argentine clubs voting, on election day something went wrong when the final count resulted in a draw of 38 to 38 (76 votes in total).
 The explanation given was that one of the electors put a double vote and that mistake was not reported.
 As a result, the executive committee decided to postpone the election.

 After some meetings to put an end to the conflict, both candidates agreed to have another election in June 2016.

 In June 2016, AFA president Luis Segura was charged with "aggravated administrative fraud".
 Segura has been replaced on an interim basis by the AFA's executive secretary, Damián Dupiellet.

-In 2017, the association approved the creation of a new entity, named "Superliga Argentina de Fútbol", which would take over the organization of Primera División championship.
+In 2017, the association approved the creation of a new entity, named "Superliga Argentina de Fútbol", which would take over the organization of the Primera División championship.
 The main European football leagues such as the English Premier League or the Spanish La Liga, that are organized by associations dedicated exclusively to those championships and run as separate entities from their respective National Associations, served as inspiration for the creation of the Superliga.

 The 2016–17 Primera División championship was the last tournament organized by the AFA.
-Starting with the 2017–18 season to 2019–20 season, the "Superliga Argentina", an entity administrated by itself with its own statute, organised Primera División championships.
+Starting with the 2017–18 season to 2019–20 season, the "Superliga Argentina", an entity administered by itself with its own statute, organised Primera División championships.
 In March 2020, AFA dissolved the Superliga and took over the Primera División again.